 What’s a 529 plan?
 Oh right, I skipped ahead.
 A 529 Savings Plan is a fund for saving specifically for college tuition and expenses that offers tax savings, too.
 The funds can be used tax-free to cover tuition, room and board, books, supplies, computer technology, and equipment related to attending a qualified education institution.
 We automagically donate a bit to it every month.
 We also rigged up our credit card to make periodic donations based on shopping habits and eating at restaurants.
 Since then, I hardly think about it and our little savings account keeps growing.
 So, it is super easy to set it and forget it.

 Do I have to do this 529 thingie already?
 College may seem far away, but opening a 529 plan as soon as possible can put the power of earning over time on your side.
-(Note that compounding returns potential can help your investments grow exponentially over time.)
-The sooner you get started, the longer your account has to take advantage of compounding.
+The sooner you get started, the longer your account has to potentially grow.

 What’s the deal about being tax free?
-I’m no financial expert, but T. Rowe Price explained it this way: The account gains interest over time on a tax-deferred basis.
-We don’t pay taxes on the growth while the money is invested.
-Any withdrawals used to pay qualified higher education expenses are free of federal income tax and may be state tax-free as well.
-Some states offer additional tax benefits including a state income tax deduction for your contribution.
+I’m no financial expert, but T. Rowe Price explained it this way: Contributions are taxable.
+However, any earnings gained are tax-deferred so we don’t pay taxes on any growth while the money is invested.
+Any withdrawals used to pay qualified higher education expenses are free of federal income tax and might be state tax-free as well, since some states offer a state income tax deduction for contributions.

 Note: College savings plans have a low impact on financial aid.
 When it comes time to apply for financial aid, only a small percentage of the account’s value (currently 5.64% or less) is factored in when determining your expected family contribution.
 Typically, 529 plans can be used in conjunction with other federal education incentives, such as Education Savings Accounts (ESAs), the Hope Scholarship, and Lifetime Learning Credits.